 The bike course is out and back to Lake Como using Wheelock Parkway.
 The course is closed to traffic but still use all the caution you would use on an open course.
 All corners will have volunteers and police for directions and safety.
 Drafting is not allowed.
 Helmets must be worn.

-the 3.1mile run circles Lake Phalen clockwise.
+The 3.1mile run circles Lake Phalen clockwise.
 International distance participants do two loops.
 There is one water stop on the 5K run.
 International course participants will have 3 water stops.
-Where there are two paths, use the outside path.
+Where there are two paths, please use the outside path.

 ENTRY FEES - Individuals Teams